📊 Dog BCS Checker

 ❓ FAQs

 A healthy dog should score 4 or 5 out of 9.
-You can feel each rib easily without pressing, the waist is visible from above, and there is a slight abdominal tuck from the side.
+Each rib felt easily, visible waist from above, slight abdominal tuck from the side.

 Monthly.
-Weight gain is gradual — monthly checks catch changes before they become difficult to reverse.
-A dog gaining 0.5 lbs/month will be 6 lbs heavier in a year.
+Weight gain is gradual — monthly checks catch changes before they become hard to reverse.

-Reduce daily calories by 15–20%, eliminate treats, and increase activity.
-Recheck BCS in 4 weeks.
-Aim for 1–2% body weight loss per week.
-Involve your vet.
+Reduce daily calories 15-20%, eliminate treats, and increase activity.
+Recheck in 4 weeks.
+Aim for 1-2% body weight loss per week.

 🧮 Calorie Calculator